strongtyped/strongtyped.github.io/source/_posts/2014-10-23-javaone-university-2014.markdown

 The method `bind` below, defined in terms of `apply`, formalizes binding

-{% include_code Bind lang:scala Bind.scala %}
+{% include_code JavaOneUniversity2014_Bind lang:scala JavaOneUniversity2014_Bind.scala %}

 _Data sources_, formalized by the `trait` below, generalize binding

-{% include_code Source lang:scala Source.scala %}
+{% include_code JavaOneUniversity2014_Source lang:scala JavaOneUniversity2014_Source.scala %}

 where the _Predicate Type_ `Predicate[Z]` is defined as

-{% include_code Predicate lang:scala Predicate.scala %}
+{% include_code JavaOneUniversity2014_Predicate lang:scala JavaOneUniversity2014_Predicate.scala %}

 _Note:_ We made use of `bind` just to show that it is as simple to use as `apply`.